Let’s start with a harrowing statistic:

 Ben is a confident person.

-Is the fourth statement certainly true?
+Is the fourth statement undoubtedly true?

-If we visualize the statements using a Venn diagram, we can easily determine if the fourth statement is certainly true.
+If we visualize the statements using a Venn diagram, we can easily determine if the fourth statement is true.

 These are the common types (or patterns) of number sequences: